 The Windward School provides a comprehensive educational environment in which language-based learning disabled youngsters can succeed.
 Its objective is to provide these youngsters with the skills that are commensurate with their intellectual functioning and return them to mainstream settings when they are ready.

 Windward’s goal is to provide a successful school experience and, at the same time, to build the students’ self-esteem and confidence.
 Students are encouraged to maintain an attitude of respect and support for teachers and fellow students.
 The faculty and staff imparts a positive attitude toward learning differences and helps students understand and respect their own strengths.
 Self-advocacy skills are stressed, particularly with older students.
 The School also includes as many and as wide a variety of extracurricular and enrichment activities as possible since, in addition to broadening the educational experience, these activities help promote self-assurance and positive social interaction.

 Windward considers parents and guardians to be essential partners in fostering self-esteem and building effective coping skills.
 Therefore, a significant effort is made to work with parents in helping them understand and deal with their children’s learning difficulties.
 There are individual parent/teacher conferences as well as a variety of workshops, seminars, and lectures on issues related to learning disabilities.

 In addition to educating its students, parents/guardians, and faculty and staff members, Windward has a strong desire to share its knowledge of learning disabilities with the surrounding community.
-The School, through the Windward Teacher Training Institute (WTTI), conducts an outreach program that is designed to educate parents/guardians and professionals about learning disabilities and related issues.
+The School, through The Windward Institute, conducts an outreach program that is designed to educate parents/guardians and professionals about learning disabilities and related issues.
 The positive response to this program, as well as the abundant research showing the deficiencies in most teacher training and professional development programs, indicates a tremendous need for this type of education, and Windward’s goal is to continuously expand this program.